 An only child, Karen spent a lot of time in her imagination and with books—Nancy Drew, Zane Gray, The Black Stallion and Anne of Green Gables.
 She dreamed of brothers and sisters and a big family like her mother and father came from, seven children in her mom’s family and ten in her dad’s.
 On weekends she was often surrounded by aunts, uncles and cousins.
 This is the root of her plotlines that include small communities and family relationships as part of everyday living.
 She believes universal emotions unite us all and that is the reason she uses them to propel her plots.

 Karen is an animal lover and especially a cat lover.
-She and her husband are cat parents to four rescued felines—London , Zoie Joy, Halo, and Miss Paddington (Paddy) who is growing out of kittenhood.
+She and her husband are cat parents to seven rescued felines—Zoie Joy, Halo, Paddy, Zander and Freya, Bonnie and Clyde.
 If you’d like to read about Karen’s fur babies and care for strays, follow her on Facebook and/or sign up for her newsletter IN TOUCH.